bluesky/tiled/docs/source/user-guide/graph-and-links.md

 {doc}`../explanations/graphs` for background on what this feature is and why it exists.

-This guide walks you through the process of starting a demo server with the graph enabled and exploring it interactively in the browser.
+This guide starts a demo server with the graph enabled and explores it---from the Python client and directly over GraphQL.

 ## Enable the graph feature